What is Clinical Music Intervention?

 People with learning disabilities:

-Music health intervention provides a unique method of communicating which is suitable for those with limited expressive or receptive communication skills.
-Regular engagement in music making, at the client’s pace, can greatly enhance communication skills, social awareness, emotional well-being, cognitive function and coordination.
+Clinical music intervention provides a unique method of communicating with all people, especially those with limited expressive or receptive communication skills.
+Regular engagement in music making at the client’s pace can have a great impact on communication skills, social awareness, emotional well-being, cognitive function and coordination.

 People with multisensory impairment:

-Interventionists work with all aspects of sound, including vibration.
-Clients with complex, profound and multiple learning disabilities, hearing impairment, multi-sensory impairment or who are deafblind, can access music health interventions at their own level and pace.
+Music involves not only ideas, sounds and words, but also the physics of vibration and motion.
+Participants with complex, profound and multiple learning disabilities, hearing impairment, multi-sensory impairment or who are deafblind, can access music health interventions at their own level and pace.